jodconverter/jodconverter/docs/getting-started/command-line-tool.md

 # Command Line Tool

+The `jodconverter-cli` module provides a standalone command-line tool for converting documents using LibreOffice or OpenOffice.
+It enables quick and easy file conversions without writing any Java code, making it ideal for automation, scripting, and server-side integrations.

 The command line tool provides a good way to check that everything is working, i.e., that you have the right OOo version installed etc. To convert a document, use the provided batch file, located in the bin directory of the cli module distribution.

 ### Syntax